Nightempires/Earthview/README.md

 # Earthview

-a spinning globe with an abudance of h20 and hippos
+A spinning globe with an abudance of h20 and hippos.